What Is a Marketing Deck? Tips, Examples, and Templates

 2. Information about your target market

 This component should include your audience's demographics, market size, and market opportunity to succeed in the space.
-You can also highlight market validation or the process of figuring out if there's truly a need for your product or service.
+You can also highlight market validation, the process of determining whether there's truly a need for your product or service.

 Take a look at Airbnb's marketing size and market validation slides when they were just starting.